sleekmason/Lilidog/README.md

 Run swapid in a terminal after installing another distro to a different partition.

 ld-hotcorners - Each corner of the screen responds to a command. <br/>
-Turn it on under Toggles in the menu.
-Change the corners in ~/.config/ld-hotcorners <br/>
+Turn it on with the button in the lower left corner or under Toggles in the menu. <br/>
+Change the corners in ~/.config/ld-hotcorners. <br/>
-Currently clockwise from top left: __pcmanfm, Compton toggle, Exit menu, urxvt terminal__.
+Currently clockwise from top left: __Wbar toggle, Compton toggle, Exit menu, urxvt terminal__.

 This ISO has about everything you could need for simple tasks while still quite responsive.